thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 If applicable, such approach provides better scalability properties compared to using raw public keys, namely:

-* storage requirements on the verifier side are minimised - the same manufacturer's trust anchor is used for any number of devices,
+* storage requirements for the Verifier are minimised - the same manufacturer's trust anchor is used for any number of devices,
-* the provisioning model is simpler and more robust since there is no need to notify the verifier about each newly manufactured device,
+* the provisioning model is simpler and more robust since there is no need to notify the Verifier about each newly manufactured device,
 * already existing and well-understood revocation mechanisms can be used.